GEUS-Glaciology-and-Climate/GrIML/docs/README-ESA-GRIML-IML-fv2.md

 ## Dataset contents

 This ice-marginal lake dataset is a series of annual inventories, mapping the extent and presence of lakes across Greenland that share a margin with the Greenland Ice Sheet and/or the surrounding ice caps and periphery glaciers.
+Specifically, the following files are included in this dataset:

+- *\<YYYYMMDD\>-ESA-GRIML-IML-\<version\>.gpkg*: Ice-marginal lake inventory for a specific year, provided as polygon vector features
+- *ALL-ESA-GRIML-IML-\<version\>.gpkg*: All classified ice-marginal lakes across the inventory series, which have been merged together and therefore one polygon vector features signifies one lake
+- *CURATED-ESA-GRIML-IML-\<version\>.gpkg*: All identified ice-marginal lakes across the inventory series, including manually-classified lakes, and provided as point vector features
+- *README-ESA-GRIML-IML-\<version\>.gpkg*: This dataset readme file

 The annual inventories provide a comprehensive record of all identified ice-marginal lakes, which have been detected using three independent remote sensing techniques:

 - DEM sink detection using the ArcticDEM (mosaic version 3)
 - SAR backscatter classification from Sentinel-1 imagery